 FINAL REFLECTIONS ON NANO FISH

 Selecting fish for small nano aquariums requires careful planning.
+Do some research on compatibility and fish needs.

 Nano reef fish are very beautiful and interesting to look at.
-Its small size makes it tempting to add too many to an aquarium, however keep in mind that most dwarf fish need space to develop their territory.
+Their small size makes it tempting to add too many to an aquarium, however keep in mind that most dwarf fish need space to develop their territory.

 If they feel crowded, they can fight or become stressed and be susceptible to disease.
 When maintaining a nano reef aquarium, much of the attention is paid to the colorful corals.

-• First, make sure the fish are kept small in their adult form.
+- Make sure the fish are kept small in their adult form.